 Swiss residents tend to travel outside of the country fairly regularly for leisure, business or in some cases even to do shopping.
 That makes foreign transaction fees a good source of revenue for credit card issuers.

 USA: The “no foreign transaction fee” fever that begun with issuers like Discover and Capital One seems to have spread to most other major issuers.
 Many of the best rewards and travel credit cards in the US now don’t charge a foreign transaction fee for purchases made in a foreign currency.
-The currency exchange spreads are set by the card network (Visa, MasterCard, American Express, Discover) and are generally very favorable.
+The currency exchange spreads are set by the card network (Visa, Mastercard, American Express, Discover) and are generally favorable.
 Besides Capital One and Discover credit cards, this feature can now be found on many credit cards from Chase, American Express and Barclaycard, and the trend is growing.
-For cards that do charge, the typical foreign transaction fee is 2.5%.
+However, cards that do charge this fee typically have a foreign transaction fee of 2.5%.

 Singapore: As in Switzerland, foreign transaction fees are the norm on Singaporean credit cards.
 They average foreign transaction fee is made up of 1.5% issuer fees, plus 1% in fees from the credit card network.
 But the Singapore arm of Malaysian bank CIMB is looking to change that.
 Several of their cards offer a rebate equivalent to any foreign transaction fees charged, so you get that money back as cash back.
 It is also worth noting that a handful of dual currency credit cards are available in SGD/CNY and SGD/USD combinations, so those who travel to China or to the U.S. often can avoid paying foreign transaction fees and spreads.

 Getting free airline tickets or hundreds of dollars of cash back just for using a credit card would sound like a joke to most Swiss consumers.
 But Americans and (to a lesser extent) Singaporeans, have been enjoying the benefits of welcome offers for a long time.